rhycrea/basic-ecommerce-automation/README.md

 Ever so project is self-explanatory, here is a little information:

 ### General
-- Project consist ~20 class and ~15 jsp view files.
+- .tag templates used as outline view modules of the project.
-- .tag format files used as main views of the project.
+- Databases are handled by Hibernate
-- Databases are initialized locally in init() method of MainController class.
+- Hibernate configured with PostgreSQL default in HibernateConfig.java
 - GenericDao approach used for handling database operations.
 - Authorization is handling by Spring-Filters